RAddRiceee/BugPecker/MatcherAndLearner/README.md

 ```
 After the program has been successfully completed, you can see the prepared data in ```./output/tomcat/data/```.

-You can also get the prepared data from [prepared_data]() to train and test a model.

 ### train

 To train a model for specific project.